eieio.games

 Looking very cool

-You can play it here (or see the code here).
+You can play it here (or read the code).

 You chomp your mouth to move and turn your face to steer.
 You look…pretty dumb while playing it.
 At the end it tries to give you the dumbest possible gif of yourself (it tracks when your mouth is the most open, and builds the gif around that moment).